The Healthcare Law Review: Germany

 Inpatient medical care also includes rehabilitation.
 Rehabilitation facilities provide treatments that help people to regain independence and improve their performance after getting over serious illness or recovering from intensive therapy.
 These treatments include physiotherapy, psychological care and help learning how to use medical aids and appliances.
 This is often done immediately after a hospital stay (for instance, following surgery).
 There are also rehabilitation facilities for people with mental illnesses and addictions.

 As of 2015, electronic medical chip cards are used nationwide by all patients who are insured with a statutory health insurance.
 The electronic medical chip card encodes information on the patient's name, address and date of birth, along with details of insurance coverage and the patient's status regarding supplementary charges.

 To a large degree, regulation is delegated to self-governing associations within sickness funds and provider associations, which are together represented by the most important body, the Federal Joint Committee.
 This committee is the highest decision-making body within the self-governing healthcare system.
 It includes members representing doctors, dentists, psychotherapists, statutory insurers, hospitals and patients.
 As the central entity of federal-level self-governance, the Federal Joint Committee makes decisions concerning which medical services will be covered by the statutory insurers and what form that coverage will take.

-Besides the Federal Joint Committee, the key regulators in Germany are as follows.
+Besides the Federal Joint Committee, the key regulators in Germany are as follows:

-The Ministries of Health in the 16 federal states of Germany are primarily responsible for the provision of healthcare, in particular, hospital planning.
+- State Ministries of Health: The Ministries of Health in the 16 federal states of Germany are primarily responsible for the provision of healthcare, in particular, hospital planning.
 The Ministries of Health manage disease registers and management of infection outbreaks.

 ii Institutional healthcare providers